 Factory outfitting that could be considered as part of the trim level might include end-lacing (for fitting flotation) and full-length lacing (providing additional attachment points all along the gunwales).

 D-Rings are the most customisable canoe outfitting feature that could be offered as part of a manufacturer's "trim level" offering.
-These can be placed pretty much anywhere and may serve as part of a strap-system (locating kneels) or, for tying down flotation bags and blocks.
+These can be placed pretty much anywhere and may serve as part of a strap-system (locating knees) or, for tying down flotation bags and blocks.

 Although individuals may leave them permanently attached to canoes, items such as mounts for trolling motors are generally removable: they are accessories rather than part of part of the trim level.
 See the Silverbirch Canoes Accessory Guide for examples of such products.